iMuffles/mff-sheets/README.md

 * A text document called `script.txt` that will be parsed to generate the infographic.
 * An image called `title.png`.
 This image should be 2000px wide but can be as tall as you want.
     * If you wish to add text or your infographic's title to this image, you will have to do it in a separate image editing program.
-This program will simply paste that title up the top.
+This program will simply paste that title image up the top.
 * A folder named `titlecards`.
     * Inside this folder, place the section title background images.
 Name them as `1.png`, `2.png`, etc. in order of appearance in the infographic from top to bottom.
     * These images should be automatically resized to fit.
 It is recommended that "new contents" promo images used in the in-game scrolling ad are used as titlecards.
 * Any other images you want, in `.png` format, named however you like.
     * A lot of common images, such as character portraits, are stored in `_resources/images`.
 However images that you generate yourself or ones not found in the `_resources` folder need to be placed within the infographic's project folder.

-An example project folder can be found inside the `infographics` folder, which was used to generate the 6.1 Update Recap linked above.
+Examples of these folders used to generate various infographics can be found in the `infographics` folder.

 ## script